awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-config.md

 1. Set up other security configuration options as appropriate and choose **Create**\.
 You must enable Kerberos authentication using the cluster\-dedicated or external KDC\.
 For more information, see [Configure EMR Security](emr-lf-security.md)\.

 **Note**
-You cannot currently use the console to create a security configuration that specifies the AWS Ranger integration option in the AWS GovCloud Region\.
+You cannot currently use the console to create a security configuration that specifies the AWS Ranger integration option in the AWS GovCloud \(US\) Region\.
 Security configuration can be done using the CLI\.

 ------
 #### [ CLI ]